-Our Undergraduate Primary Care teaching covers the 6 years of the MBBS undergraduate degree.
+Our Undergraduate Primary Care placements cover the 6 years of the MBBS undergraduate degree.
 Please see below for further details.
-To find out more about how to become one of our approved primary care tutors and more information about opportunities, please see Primary Care Faculty Development Opportunities
+To find out more about how to become one of our approved primary care tutors and for more information about opportunities, please see Primary Care Faculty Development Opportunities

 Course details